2019 New York City ballot proposals: Proposal 2

 Proposal 2 concerns the New York City Civilian Complaint Review Board.
 First, it adds two members to the board, bringing the total to 15.
 One new member would be appointed by the Public Advocate, and one would be chosen by the mayor and City Council Speaker.
 The proposal also would allow the Council to directly appoint CCRB members instead of waiting on the mayor's appointment.
 It also expands its powers to independently investigate and recommend discipline for officers.
 This proposal passed.

 Proposal 3

 Proposal 3 concerns the New York City Conflicts of Interest Board.
-Members of the board would be have their ability to participate in political campaigning restricted, while also limiting the amount they could donate to political campaigns.
+Members of the board would have their ability to participate in political campaigning restricted, while also limiting the amount they could donate to political campaigns.
 Two of the mayor's selections for the board would be transferred to the city comptroller and Public Advocate.
 It also extends the ban on city elected officials and senior appointed employees lobbying the agency they worked for from one to two years.
 This proposal passed.